Welcome to Worlds On Paper

 In my Blog I put Work In Progress images of my latest Art and occasionally something else.
 Here you can see the latest post in the Blog.
 To see the full blog, click here.

-All of it is being drawn in Clip Studio Paint with my “old” Wacom Intuos 4 Large drawing tablet.
+Marvel Captain America Fan-Art.
+This is as most of my work made in Clip Studio Paint Pro version with my old and trusted Wacom Intuos 4 Large drawing tablet.

 Hello!
 My name is Jimmy Svensson.
 I often goes under the nickname Tuulikk on the Internet.
-I am 32 years old and to be 33 in the middle of 2017.
-I live in the city of Helsingborg in Sweden with my girlfriend and our two budgies.
+I am 33 years old and to be 34 in the middle of 2018.
+I live in the city of Helsingborg in Sweden with my girlfriend and partner in life.
 I am a Digital Artist in my free time and my Art style takes a lot if inspiration from over 20 years of reading Marvel Comics.
 I like to draw Superheroes, Transformers, Fantasy and some other stuff to a lesser extent.
 From Fan-Art to Original Art.
 To create my Art I use my 27″ Benq IPS Monitor as my main screen and a 22″ LG IPS as my second one.
 I use a Wacom Intuos 4L drawing tablet that has a drawing area a bit bigger then a A4 paper.
 Computer parts are Phenom II 4X 970 3.5GHZ processor, Geforce GTX 550Ti graphics card, 16 GB DDR3 RAM memory, a SSD as my Windows Drive and a 2 TB Hard Drive that I store my files on.
 My main Operating System is Windows 10.
-The drawing/painting App I most use is Manga Studio because it has good enough GUI layout, many good tools that can be combined to create Art in new ways.
+The drawing/painting App I most use is Clip Studio Paint (formerly known as Manga Studio) because it has good enough GUI layout, many good tools that can be combined to create Art in new ways.

 Interests outside drawing and other Arts: